rinaenetshilinganedza-stack/Advanced-SQL-Exercises/README.md

 # Advanced-SQL-Exercises
 A collection of advanced SQL exercises demostrating data cleaning, transformation, and analytical skills using NULL functions, date operations, and aggregations.

- Overview
+ Overview:
   This repository contains a collection of advanced SQL exercises designed to strengthen data analysis and querying skills.
 The focus is on handling real-world      data scenarios such as missing values, date manipulation, and data aggregation.

- Objectives
+ Objectives:
 	•	Practice advanced SQL concepts
 	•	Improve problem-solving using data
 	•	Prepare for technical interviews and real-world data tasks